 “There was a struggle within me: I am an artist and I perform in the Circus.
 Boichuk says, “Why in the world would i go to war?” in an interview with Circus Life.

-His resolve was strengthened by reports of atrocities committed in Bucha in 2022. had committed over 9,000 crimes against humanity and executed more than 1,400 civilians during a short period of occupation.
+His resolve was strengthened by reports of atrocities committed in Bucha in 2022.
+Russian soldiers had committed over 9,000 crimes against humanity and executed more than 1,400 civilians during a short period of occupation.
 Boichuk, who had arranged for the safety of his family in France, joined the Azov 12th Special Purpose Brigade on September 20, 2022.
 He says he wanted the “real tigers” to fight with him in the most difficult places.

 The transition from circus performer into soldier was not an easy one.
 Boichuk’s initial challenge was to pass the rigorous selection process for volunteers.